Kurozukuri: Toyama’s Food Delicacy Black Squid Shiokara

 There are a variety of Shiokara products in Japan.
 Among those, Squid Shiokara, or “Ika no Shiokara (イカの塩辛)” is most common.
 As for the regional products, there is a unique Ika no Shiokara known as a specialty of Toyama Prefecture.

 Image : shoku-toyama.jp

-In contrast, regular Ika no Shiokara is sometimes called “Aka-Zukuri (赤作り)”.
-This is probable because it is reddish in color.
-As you can guess, the Japanese word, “Aka (赤)” means red.
+In contrast, normal Ika no Shiokara is sometimes called “Aka-Zukuri (赤作り)”.
+This is because it has a reddish color.
+As you can guess, the Japanese word “Aka (赤)” means red.

-Since Kuro-Zukuri has lots of umami that come from squid’s ink, the Toyama’s food delicacy works really well with pasta and goes perfectly with Sake rice wine.
+Since Kuro-Zukuri has lots of umami from squid’s ink, it goes really well with pasta and pairs perfectly with Sake rice wine.

 If you have a plan to visit Toyama Prefecture, I want you to try the black Ika no Shiokara at least once.
-It is also recommended as one of the souvenirs of Toyama.
+It is also recommended as a souvenir of Toyama.

 (Reference Page : Wikipedia 黒作り )